mendix/docs/content/en/docs/refguide/modeling/mx-assist-studio-pro/mx-assist-performance-bot/performance-best-practices.md

 ---
-title: "Recommendations from Best Practice Bot"
+title: "Recommendations from MxAssist Best Practice Bot"
 url: /refguide/performance-best-practices/
-description: "Describes Mendix best practices from Best Practice Bot."
+description: "Describes Mendix best practices from MxAssist Best Practice Bot."
 tags: ["studio pro", "performance", "best practice", "mx assist", "mendix assist"]
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 #The anchors <mxp001-mxpnnn> below are all mapped, so they should not be removed or changed.